 I recently caught up on collecting this again and ended up being drawn into it once again.
-Surprisingly, it was one of my favorite shows BUT not because of anyone character and/or actor.
+Surprisingly, it was one of my favorite shows BUT not because of any one character and/or actor.
 They were all what made the show happened.
-It was also one of those crime/police dramas during the 80s that had its own flavoring to it.
-(Talking about that, I think Stephen J. Cannell is a genius since he created and/or co-created quite a few shows back then with its own elements–though some subject of the cases do overlap but the angle was totally different because of the main characters’ occupations and/or specialties.)
+It was also one of those crime/police dramas during the ’80s that had its own flavoring to it.
+(Talking about that, I think Stephen J. Cannell is a genius since he created and/or co-created quite a few shows back then with its own elements–though some subject of the cases did overlap, the angle was totally different because of the main characters’ occupations and/or specialties.)
 I felt that it was also one of those shows that you did not feel guilty watching for youthful faces since it was focused around the idea of having young faces go on undercover jobs in high school and/or universities (or other locations at times) where it was relevant to the cases.

 “A.W.O.L.” was Hanson and Doug’s case because they needed to escort one of the runaway soldiers back to camp.
 It showed Hanson and Doug’s bond even more since they were stuck in the snow and had to cope with the weather, etc. Not to mention how they managed to convince the other kid that it was for his best.
 They shared a special bond with that made-up song they sang along the way and even at the end of the show.
 Meanwhile, back on the homefront (aka Jump Street), Judy was being pestered by some annoying calls.
 Somehow, Booker managed to convince the other person to stop bothering Judy at last and Judy wanted to know how he’d done it.
 Booker’s reply was hilarious and so him.
 He got a date with the other person SO that was why he needed until Monday to tell Judy (LOL).